hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 When your query hits a clustering or partitioning key, the database can skip all chunks that do not contain the key.
 If you do not hit the key, it needs to check all partitions.

 If you decide to partition, you should choose a column that you often use to filter it.
-Often, databases will let you define just one partition column, e.g. [BigQuery](https://cloud.google.com/bigquery/docs/partitioned-tables).
+Often, databases will let you define only one partition column, e.g. [BigQuery](https://cloud.google.com/bigquery/docs/partitioned-tables).
 In practice, people often partition by insertion date in append-only tables.
-This makes sense because if data grows in a reasonably similar pace in time, and you usually need to work with data for certain time period.
+This makes sense because if data grows in a reasonably similar pace in time, and you usually need to work with data for certain period.

 Clustering keys, for example in [Snowflake](https://docs.snowflake.com/en/user-guide/tables-clustering-keys), are more flexible.
 You can define clustering key on multiple columns.

-Clustering or partitioning is primarily useful on larger tables (think > 1 TB); with smaller ones, the overhead of shuffling data might not be worth it.
-If you are paying for the time that database does something, as in Snowflake, you should also consider that clustering large table takes a lot of time and needs to happen regularly, otherwise the chunks won't be balanced their benefits will fade.
+Clustering or partitioning is primarily useful on larger tables (think > 1 TB).
+With smaller ones, the overhead of shuffling data might not be worth it.
+If you are paying for the time that database does something, as in Snowflake, you should also consider that clustering large table takes a lot of time and needs to happen regularly.
+Otherwise the chunks won't be balanced their benefits will fade.

 Indices are the most flexible.
 You can usually define as many as you want.
 But bear in mind that each index takes up space and slows down writes to the corresponding table.

 Let's see how we can speed up a simple query by adding an index.
-Suppose, we want to count posts created during a certain time period.
+Suppose, we want to count posts created during a certain period.

 ```sql
 select count(*) as post_count
 from post